The Return of the Soldier: Plot summary

 Margaret continues to visit, and Jenny's initial dislike for the woman turns to friendship, gratitude, and eventually, near hero-worship as she realises that Margaret has an inner goodness that transcends her desperate appearance and class standing.
-Jenny recognises the artifice of the house she and Kitty have so painstakingly decorated for Chris is a poor substitute for the love and temporary home he finds in Margaret.
+Jenny recognises that the artifice of the house she and Kitty have so painstakingly decorated for Chris is a poor substitute for the love and temporary home he finds in Margaret.
 Jenny spends a lot of the time lamenting her inability to be part of this Chris-Margaret inner sanctum.
-Jenny goes on at length describing the conflict between this grief over her lost closeness with her cousin and admiration for Margaret, Chris and their relationship.
+She grieves the lost closeness with her cousin and expresses admiration for Margaret, Chris and their relationship.

 Meanwhile, Kitty continues to despair about Chris's memory loss and his attachment to Margaret.
-Unlike Jenny, she refuses to see Margaret and does not respect the truth that this new/old relationship is doing Chris some good.
+Unlike Jenny, she refuses to speak with Margaret and does not respect the truth that this new/old relationship is doing Chris some good.
 Truthfully, the only time Chris is happy is when he is with Margaret.
 Kitty is not satisfied that he cannot be cured and one day announces the impending arrival of a Dr Gilbert Anderson, a psychoanalyst.
 Dr. Anderson, expected to take a novel tack, arrives during one of Margaret's visits and questions the women.
 Margaret perceptively recommends a course of treatment: Margaret must confront Chris with the existence of his late son, Oliver, who died at age two, five years ago.
 Margaret knows Chris will not be able to deny reality if he has to deny his child.

 Jenny leads Margaret to the sad, well-maintained room where Oliver once lived.
 Margaret grieves for her own child whose death at the same age and time as Oliver's makes her feel a connection between the two.
 Amid this pain, Margaret and Jenny contemplate not "curing" Chris and instead letting him just be happy.
 But Jenny realises Chris will have no dignity if he has no truth and almost simultaneously, Margaret voices a similar thought.

 The final scene of the book has Jenny watching from the house as Margaret confronts Chris with the truth of Oliver.
 Impatiently, Kitty wonders what is going on.
-Jenny recognises, even from a distance, that Chris' whole bearing has changed and he is no longer trapped in his youth.
+Jenny recognises, even from a distance, that Chris's whole bearing has changed and he is no longer trapped in his youth.
 He is a soldier again, or as Kitty exclaims "He's cured!"
 Jenny's silence on the subject leads us to reflect on whether this cure is really a good thing after all.
 He will lose the love of his life and have to return to the horrors of the war, and, if he survives, the superficial life he has had with Kitty and Jenny.